If a one-page resume is good, that makes a two-page resume twice as good, right?

 For even more tips on how to format a 2-page resume, why not check out our definitive 2022 guide on how to write an executive resume?

 Wondering about the nitty-gritty of how to format a two-page resume?
-Here are your questions, answered.
+Here's everything you need to know.

-If you do include a resume header or footer, use the actual header function on Word or Google Docs rather than adding the information manually in small font.
-This looks more polished and professional and makes it clear that you haven’t just accidentally added duplicate information.
+Another tip: Use the actual header function on Word or Google Docs rather than adding the information manually in small font.
+This looks more polished and professional — and makes it clear that you haven’t just accidentally added duplicate information.

-Indicating the page number of your resume is also optional.
-If you do want to add resume page numbers, include them in your resume header or footer rather than simply writing a number at the bottom of the page.
+Want to make sure the hiring manager doesn't miss the second page of your resume?
+Number your pages!
+Put "1/2" and "2/2" in your resume header or footer rather than simply writing a number at the bottom of the page.